ibm-cloud-docs/discovery-data/domain-dictionary.md

 {{site.data.keyword.attribute-definition-list}}

-# Define terms with a dictionary
+# Define a finite set of terms with a dictionary
 {: #domain-dictionary}

 Recognize terms and synonyms for terms that are significant to you, such as the names of products that you sell.